DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/kotr_knockback.md

 [Some pictures explaining calculations?]
 <br>[Maybe add "Push!" debug message?]
 <br>
 OnTakeDamage action is ready, but we are not done yet!
-OnTakeDamage is a function, which requires to be hooked to players to be called.
-Let's create functions, pretty common for event plugins: one will add players to our 'event', other will remove them from it.
+OnTakeDamage is a function, which requires to be hooked to players to be called.These two are functions, pretty common for event plugins: one will add players to our 'event', other will remove them from it.

 ```c